 Time Out says

-Writer-director Joanna Hogg dredges up bad romance in this ravishing reminiscence of her early film-school days.
+Writer-director Joanna Hogg dredges up bad romance and self-ruination in this ravishing reminiscence of her early film-school days.

 Cast and crew